Amul Dark Chocolate Benefits for Diabetes

 Dark chocolate is made up of cocoa, sugar, and fat.
 It contains no milk solids, thus differentiating it from white chocolate.
 The primary ingredient of dark chocolate is cocoa.
 The percentage of cocoa is how the various kinds of dark chocolate get their name from.
 Read the article to know the benefits of dark chocolate for diabetics.

-Nutritional value of Amul Dark Chocolate
+Nutritional Value of Amul Dark Chocolate

-Nutrient Value
+Nutrient Value per 100g

 Energy 557 kcal